join our clowder

 you would understand what a great barrel is.

-In the past 22 years, I have worked in many parts of the world with many great winemakers (and of course lovely people) who have in some way influenced our wine style.
+Over his decades long career, Taras worked in many parts of the world with many great winemakers (and of course lovely people) who have in some way influenced our wine style.

 Whether it be the suave chain smoking white suited Italian, the obsessive compulsive tech-savvy Australian, the sex mad country and western listening Californian, or the French oenologist who thought that bright green three-quarter pants, a pink collar up shirt with a lemon vest was ‘très à la mode’ to see punk band, The Dead Kennedy’s.

 These are just a few of the equally appreciated, super creative, (sometimes bordering on psychotic) grape growing and winemaking lunatics that have shared their knowledge, wines, experience, heritage, houses, couches, tractors, cars, wineries, equipment and often many a cocktail from the esky.
 It is from this smorgasbord of collective experience that we have picked the eyes out to craft the ochota barrels wines.